Academic Year Calendar

 Also see: College Year Calendar from the University Catalog

-The purposes of summer term are to provide students an opportunity to accelerate program completion and to serve the increasing number of new students enrolling at CSU Stanislaus.
+The purposes of summer term are to provide students an opportunity to accelerate program completion and to serve the increasing number of new students enrolling at Stanislaus State.

 Although summer term is typically 10 weeks and consists of two separate sessions (six weeks and four weeks), faculty members may choose to offer courses of varying lengths depending on the need of students.
 During summer term, faculty members are encouraged to offer a variety of regular catalog courses in all disciplines.
 Classes may be offered on site in Turlock, and Stockton, online, and via instructional television at the university's distance-learning sites.

 The primary professional responsibilities of instructional faculty members are teaching, research, scholarship or creative activity, and service to the university, profession, and community.